blowdart/idunno.CookieSharing/readme.md

           .AddDefaultTokenProviders();
       ```

-   3. **ASP.NET Core applications using Cookie Middleware directly**
+   3. **ASP.NET Core using Cookie Middleware directly**

       In the ASP.NET Core application and find the `app.UseCookieAuthentication()` call.
 This is normally in the `Configure()` method in `startup.cs`

-      In the `CookieAuthenticationOptions` parameter passed to `app.UseCookieAuthentication()` set the `CookieName` property to a fixed value,
+      In the `CookieAuthenticationOptions` parameter passed to `app.UseCookieAuthentication()`
+      set the `CookieName` property to be the same value you set in the ASP.NET 4.5 application and
+      set the `AuthenticationScheme` property to be the same value you used for `AuthenticationType` in the ASP.NET 4.5 application

       ```
       app.UseCookieAuthentication(new CookieAuthenticationOptions